TobiasBuchholz/CircularViewPager/README.md

 ##Usage

-Add a usual ViewPager to you layout and set the `overScrollMode` to `never`:
+Add a usual ViewPager to your layout and set the `overScrollMode` to `never` to avoid bad user experience:

 ```xml
 	<android.support.v4.view.ViewPager